2013–14 South-West Indian Ocean cyclone season: Moderate Tropical Storm 01

 The predecessor to the season's first designated tropical depression began as an area of persistent convection well removed from any landmasses.
-The JTWC began issuing products on the storm complex on October 21, noting recent consolidation patterns and its association with an ill-defined low-level circulation center.
+The JTWC began issuing products on the storm complex on October 21, noting recent consolidation patterns and its association with an ill-defined low-level circulation centre.
 Over subsequent hours, the system developed a central region of convection with incipient rainbands.
 Despite these signs of potential tropical cyclogenesis in the very near future, the storm remained unclassified for several days as it tracked generally towards the west.
 At 1200 UTC on October 25, however, Météo-France classified the system as a tropical disturbance.
 Though upper-level atmospheric conditions were rather conducive for continued strengthening, factors including decreasing convergence and marginally sustainable sea surface temperatures were expected to inhibit tropical development, and as such initial forecasts only anticipated minimal and gradual strengthening.

 At 0600 UTC on October 26, Météo-France upgraded the system to tropical depression status.

 Forecasts upon the system's upgrade to tropical depression intensity expected more significant intensification, with the depression expected to peak as a moderate tropical storm.
 However, the depression peaked in strength later that day with winds of 55 km/h and a minimum pressure of 1000 mbar (hPa; 1000 mbar).
 This intensity was sustained for several hours before the storm began to slowly weaken early on October 27.
 During its weakening phase, the depression became elongated and its circulation center became exposed from the rest of the convection, and at 1200 UTC that day Météo-France reclassified the storm as a tropical disturbance.
 In an area no longer sufficient to support strengthening, the disturbance gradually diffused, and six hours later, Météo-France issued their last advisory on the system.
 The tropical depression was upgraded to Moderate Tropical Storm 01 during post-analysis of the season.